joelfranke/obstacle-rest/README.md

 404 | The Bib number is not in the database, and the service could not resolve the POSTed request to the appropriate participant. | ```{message: "The Bib number you entered is not valid.
 Please check and try again."}```

 500 | Something went wrong with the service.
 Contact xxx@xxx.xxx. | n/a

+## To-do
+- Add location based information as context token to validate API request.
+- Include validation to ensure only MAX(*n*) obstacle id can be submitted.